 This summer, I made sure to plants several different varieties of eggplants in my garden to fulfill all my eggplant cravings .
 Currently, I have dozens of eggplants to harvest, and one of my favorite things to make to with all that eggplant is homemade Baba Ganoush.
 It is one of those things that is so easy to make, there is pretty much no reason to ever buy it in the store.
 It makes a great appetizer for a dinner party, and you can make it ahead of time and keep it around for a snack.
 It only gets better the longer it has to marinate.

 There aren't too many ingredients in Baba Ganoush, and the ingredients are ones that I typlically have on hand.
 The tricky part to this recipe is that each time you make this, your eggplants will, without fail, yield slightly different amounts each time.
 Therefore, the ingredients and measurements are more of a guideline instead of a steadfast rule.

 Feel free to experiment with this basic Baba Ganoush recipe.
 I love to add toppings that enhance it's flavor, and make it pretty.
 Toasted pine nuts are a great addition, seseame seeds, red pepper flakes, cucumbers.
 Also, be sure to serve it next to some toasted pita, crackers, or any vegetables you have available.

-Place the wire rack in your over close to the boiler, and pre-heat the broiler on it's highest setting.
+Place the wire rack in your oven close to the boiler, and pre-heat the broiler on its highest setting.
 Score the eggplants all around and then place them on a baking sheet directly under the broiler.
 Broil the eggplants for about 45 minutes - 1 hour, turning over half way through.
 You want them to be totally charred on the outside, and soft on the inside.
 When they are done, remove them from the oven and allow them to cool.